-Tax payment history for the last five years, if available; and
+Property tax payment history for the last three (3) years, if available; and

 D. Proof of Ownership

 Proof of ownership of the upland property adjacent to the area to be disclaimed.
 A copy of the last deed of record is preferable.